jasonbhalla/slides-to-cheat-sheet/README.md

 ### What Each Setting Means

 - `output_pages`
-  How many pages the final handout PDF should have.
+  How many pages the final output PDF should have.

 - `output_page.width_in`, `output_page.height_in`
   The size of each output page, in inches.
   Example: `11.0` by `8.5` for landscape letter.

 - `output_page.margins_in.left`, `bottom`, `right`, `top`
-  The outer margins on the final handout pages, in inches.
+  The outer margins on the final output pages, in inches.

 - `slide.width_units`, `slide.height_units`
   The slide aspect ratio.